westelh/jmusicbot-container/README.md

-## Run
+## Run🎧
+Follow the [guide](https://jmusicbot.com/setup/) to make your config file.
 Application in the container reads config file from /config.txt.
-There are some ways to pass configurations created on host machine.
+There are some ways to pass configurations created on the host machine.

 ### Use Bind Mount